npmcomponent/ericgj-minispy/Readme.md

   ```

 Note that `stub` does not _pass through_ the method call but _intercepts_ it.
-It thus acts more like a classical mock than a spy.
+The injected spy thus acts more like a classical mock.

 ###  To wrap a method call on an existing object with a spy